quantum-tinkerer/MeanFi/docs/source/documentation/meanfi.md

 ## Solvers

 `EnergyDIIS()` is the default for normal and BdG models with every supported integration backend.
-At finite temperature it uses a free-energy upper bound formed from the history's energies and entropies.
-Entropy is not linear in a mixed density, so this is a surrogate for the mixed state's free energy.
+It minimizes the internal energy of convex density combinations, using the exact quadratic mean-field interaction.
+Entropy and free energy do not participate in the coefficient optimization.
 EDIIS runs only its own update and raises `NoConvergence` on iteration exhaustion.
 Users can explicitly restart with another method using `failure.result.mean_field`; see [user-controlled composition](algorithms/scf_loop.md).